apostrophecms/apostrophe-documentation/tutorials/advanced-development/advanced-pieces-topics/ajax-pieces.md

 ---
-title: AJAX Features - Enhanced Browsing for Pieces
+title: AJAX Features: Enhanced Browsing Without Page Refresh
 layout: tutorial
 ---

-# AJAX Features: Enhanced Browsing for Pieces
+# AJAX Features: Enhanced Browsing Without Page Refresh

 Asynchronous JavaScript and XML, commonly known as [AJAX](https://api.jquery.com/jquery.ajax/), provides techniques for more dynamic and responsive websites.
 You can use AJAX with Pieces to refresh and display content without fully refreshing the page.
 To demonstrate this, we'll work off of the `people-pages` example from the [Reusable Content with Pieces](/tutorials/core-concepts/reusable-content-pieces/reusable-content-with-pieces.md) which uses `piece-pages` to create a user directory, but you should be able to easily adapt this example to your own project.